 On this Day August 22

-1968 – Bickering and tension among The Beatles while recording “The White Album” prompts Ringo Starr to quit the band.
+1968 – Bickering among The Beatles while recording “The White Album” prompts Ringo Starr to quit the band.
 “Back In the USSR” is recorded with Paul McCartney on drums and John Lennon on bass.
 News of Ringo’s departure is kept secret and he rejoins the band about two weeks later.

 1906 – Way before the turntable and CD player are invented, the Victor Talking Machine Company of Camden, New Jersey begins to manufacture the Victrola record player.
 The hand-cranked unit, with horn cabinet, sells for $200.

-1950 – The United States Lawn Tennis Association (USLTA) accepts Althea Gibson into its annual championship at Forest Hills, New York, making her the first African-American player to participate in a U.S. national tennis competition.
+1950 – The United States Lawn Tennis Association (USLTA) accepts 23-year-old Althea Gibson into its annual championship at Forest Hills, New York, making her the first African-American player to participate in a U.S. national tennis competition.

 1973 – President Richard Nixon appoints Henry Kissinger secretary of state.
 Kissinger helped ease relations with the Soviet Union and China, and negotiated an end to the Vietnam War, but remains a controversial figure for his role in American actions in Cambodia, Latin America and elsewhere.

 1973 – Actress-comedian Kristen Wiig (“Saturday Night Live,” “Knocked Up,” “Walk Hard: The Dewey Cox Story,” “Bridesmaids,” “Girl Most Likely,” “The Secret Life of Walter Mitty,” “The Skeleton Twins,” “The Martian,” “Ghostbusters”)